-The ServiceNow platform changes how people work, and Service Portal will change how people interact with data and the tool.
-With the help of Twitter Bootstrap, AnguarJS, HTML5 and SCSS Service Portal is ready to provide ultimate, ubiquitous and useful (easy to use and easy to perceive) functionalities through different types of computing devices starting from Desktop, laptop to hand held devices.
+The ServiceNow platform changes how people work, and Service Portal, enhancing user experience with ServiceNow Service Portal, will change how people interact with data and the tool.
+With the help of Twitter Bootstrap, AnguarJS, HTML5, and SCSS Service Portal is ready to provide ultimate, ubiquitous, and valuable (easy to use and easy to perceive) functionalities through different types of computing devices, starting from Desktop laptops to handheld devices.

 Case study 1: Procure to Pay portal